How to Download Images from URLs Using Python

 I can't open images that I download with Python.
 What should I do?

-This bug can arise from many issues, but the main one could be the fact that you’re saving the picture using the wrong extension.
+This bug can arise from several issues, but the primary one may be that you're saving the image with the wrong extension.
 This will make a file that shows to be in an image format but is actually unreadable, just as recalling a text file to img.jpg would do.

 TypeError: 'module' object is not callable

-This is an error that can happen if you have an old version of urllib3 that doesn’t support the easier request syntax.
-To solve it, you can either update the library to a newer version or create a PoolManager in the way described in the user guide to handle the requests.
+This error can occur if you have an outdated version of Urllib3 that doesn't support the simplified request syntax.
+To solve it, either update the library to a newer version or create a PoolManager as described in the user guide to handle the requests.

 Tunnel connection failed: 407 Proxy Authentication Required

-This error means that you didn’t succeed in authentication with your proxy provider while scraping.
-This is a common issue with urllib3, and the best solution for that is to follow our suggestion on how to use proxies with urllib3 step by step.
+This error indicates that you were unable to authenticate with your proxy provider while scraping.
+This is a common issue with Urllib3, and the best solution for it is to follow our step-by-step guide on how to use proxies with Urllib3.